racket/racket/racket/src/thread/README.txt

-The `start-atomic` and `end-atomic` functions imply `start-uninterruptable` and `end-uninterruptable`, but `start-atomic` futher insists on being in a couroutine thread, because it's doing something that the couroutine thread is sensitive to.
-When `start-atomic` is used not in a couroutine thread, it will block or move over to a coroutine thread; see "Futures" and "Parallel Threads" below.
+The `start-atomic` and `end-atomic` functions imply `start-uninterruptable` and `end-uninterruptable`, but `start-atomic` futher insists on being in a coroutine thread, because it's doing something that the coroutine thread is sensitive to.
+When `start-atomic` is used not in a coroutine thread, it will block or move over to a coroutine thread; see "Futures" and "Parallel Threads" below.
 Within a coroutine thread, if the scheduler wanted to interrupt the thread but it was in atomic mode, then it queues a function to be